 - Creating the right tone and brand for communicating important legal updates

 - Communicating difficult information in the most effective way possible

 - Staying on top of communication channels to keep departments informed on the latest developments

-Data Analytics is a legal ops competency identified as a critical success factor by many in-house counsels.
+Data Analytics is a legal ops competency that many in-house counsels identified as a critical success factor.
 Using data to identify operational efficiencies, trends, and cost savings opportunities is essential in today’s competitive legal market.
 The ability to extract insights from complex data is becoming increasingly sophisticated.